We monitor development plans to:

 Housing Monitoring Updates

-View our annual monitoring reports published in previous years.
-Contact the Planning and Environmental Management Team if you would like further information on these reports.
+View our latest annual monitoring report and those published in previous years.
+Contact our Forward Planning Team if you'd like further information on these reports.

 Annual monitoring reports